Hacksore/github-websocket-api/README.md

 ## workflow_run

-This is called whenever a workflow run starts.
+This is emitted whenever a workflow run starts.

 ```json
 {